-The Baylor Libraries Symposium highlights research and scholarship at Baylor by recognizing the major anniversary of a significant publication.
+The annual Baylor Libraries Symposium highlights research and scholarship at Baylor by recognizing the major anniversary of a significant publication.
 Each year a particular work is chosen based on its cross-disciplinary appeal in the humanities, arts and/or sciences.
 Abstracts are currently being sought from Baylor faculty, graduate students, undergraduate students or staff for the 2016 Baylor Libraries Syposium.

 The 2016 Annual Baylor Libraries’ Symposium recognizes the 225th anniversary Thomas Paine’s Rights of Man.
 Published in London in 1791, Rights of Man is a refutation of Edmund Burke’s criticism of the French Revolution, Reflections on the Revolution in France (1790), which posited that social stability was only attainable if a nation’s impoverished majority was governed by a minority of wealthy social elites.
 By contrast, Paine argues that since the interests of a ruler and his people are united, the French Revolution should be understood as an attack against the tyranny of the French monarchy rather than against the King himself.